e2fsck Command: Tutorial & Examples

 To use e2fsck, you'll need to know the device name of the file system to check.
 You can find this using commands like lsblk or fdisk.

-Here's an example of how to use e2fsck:
+Here's a basic example of how to use e2fsck:

 e2fsck /dev/sda1